-Effective July 1, 2013, Tracy Plouck was appointed director of the Ohio Department of Mental Health and Addiction Services (OhioMHAS) by Gov. John Kasich, after serving as his director of the Ohio Department of Mental Health (ODMH) since January 2011.
-She brings strong policy background to her role, having twice held the state Medicaid director position and also serving as a deputy director with the Ohio Department of Developmental Disabilities.
-Additionally, Plouck has significant fiscal experience from her eight years with the Ohio Office of Budget and Management, most recently as deputy director for budget.
+Tracy Plouck is director of the Ohio Department of Mental Health and Addiction Services and has been a member of Governor John Kasich’s Cabinet since January 2011.
+She brings strong policy background to her role, having served twice as Ohio’s State Medicaid Director and also as a deputy director for both the Ohio Department of Developmental Disabilities and the Ohio Office of Budget and Management.

 A native of Zanesville, Hurst was the 1981 class valedictorian at Muskingum College in New Concord.
 He graduated from the Medical College of Ohio at Toledo in 1985 and completed residency training at the University of Michigan and at The Ohio State University, where he served as chief resident in his final year of training.
 He is board-certified in psychiatry and addiction psychiatry and has been recognized as a "Best Doctor in America" since 1995.

-Sanford Starr has more than 30 years of experience in the mental health and addiction fields as a clinician, program director and state administrator.
-As deputy director of the Office of Quality and Planning, Starr provides administrative oversight of the department's research and planning activities, including the federal block grant.
-Starr oversees the community planning process for the state's 53 county mental health and addiction services boards, as well as the department’s monitoring and surveillance, performance management and outcomes activities.
+Starr has more than 30 years of experience in the mental health and addiction fields as a clinician, program director and state administrator.
+As deputy director of the Office of Quality, Planning and Research, Starr provides administrative oversight of federal block grants submissions, the community planning process for the state's 51 county mental health and addiction services boards, as well as activities undertaken by the Bureau of Research and Evaluation, including the department’s monitoring and surveillance, performance management and outcomes activities.

 Conner oversees multiple areas, including personnel and benefits, affirmative action initiatives, education and training, labor relations and workers’ compensation.
 Before joining the department as a deputy director, Conner managed human resources and administration operations in the Office of the Ohio Public Defender and also worked at Limited Credit Services.
 Conner earned a bachelor’s degree in business administration and a master’s in public administration from The Ohio State University.
 He also earned a Bachelor of Science in Information Technology from Franklin University and is a certified senior professional in human resources.

-With more than 18 years of experience in behavioral health and Medicaid policy, programs and operations , Bergefurd will oversee the Office of Community Support, the Office of Treatment and Recovery and the Office of Prevention and Wellness Services.
+With more than 20 years of experience in behavioral health and Medicaid policy, programs and operations, Bergefurd oversees the Office of Community Support, the Office of Treatment and Recovery and the Office of Prevention and Wellness Services at OhioMHAS.

-She joined ODMH in 2001 and has served as a behavioral healthcare systems policy advisor, assistant deputy director of Administrative Services, and chief of the Office of Health Integration.
-In addition, she held a variety of program and policy roles with Ohio Medicaid, including serving as the liaison to ODMH and the Ohio Department of Alcohol and Drug Addiction Services.
+She joined the Ohio Department of Mental Health (ODMH) in 2001 and has served as a behavioral healthcare systems policy advisor, assistant deputy director of Administrative Services, and chief of the Office of Health Integration.
+In addition, she has held a variety of program and policy roles with Ohio Medicaid, including serving as the liaison to ODMH and the Ohio Department of Alcohol and Drug Addiction Services.

 Originally from Tuscarawas County, Bergefurd earned a bachelor’s degree in psychology and a master’s in public administration from The Ohio State University.
 She received the CEO’s Award for Distinguished Leadership from the Ohio Association of County Behavioral Health Authorities in 2003 and the 2012 Ohio Association of Child Caring Agencies Public Partner of the Year Award.

-More than 26 years of experience at ODMH will benefit Lynch in her new role at OhioMHAS.
-Those previous jobs included senior policy analyst with the Office of Heath Integration, project manager and technology coordinator with the Office of Information Services and fiscal policy planner.
+More than 26 years of experience at ODMH will benefit Lynch in her role at OhioMHAS.
+Lynch has served the department for more than 30 years as senior policy analyst with the Office of Heath Integration, project manager and technology coordinator with the Office of Information Services and fiscal policy planner.

-Colletti was tapped as deputy director of Hospital Services at the end of 2012.
-As such, he is responsible for the operation of Ohio MHAS’s six regional psychiatric hospitals, as well as the department’s outpatient mental health and community support services.
-Colletti was previously chief executive officer at Northcoast Behavioral Healthcare (NBH) in Northfield and has more than 25 years of experience in the field of mental health.
+Before becoming chief executive officer of Heartland in Massillon in 2015, Colletti served as deputy director of Hospital Services in Central Office.
+As such, he managed Ohio MHAS’s inpatient facilities, as well as the department’s outpatient mental health and community support services.
+Colletti has nearly 30 years of experience in the field of mental health.